 8.51 This element of the 'Selective Management of Employment' policies for the Cambridge area warrants retention.
 These uses require a large land area, but generate relatively low numbers of jobs.
-They could quickly reduce the available land supply, and increase pressure on transport networks, which could harm the continued prosperity of the high technology clusters.
-Whilst proposals for warehousing supporting other employment uses or meeting local needs will be supported subject to other policy requirements, large scale proposals serving a wider regional or national function will not be supported.
+They could quickly reduce the available

 New Employment Development in Villages